I accidentally wrote the first ever ViewModel in an iOS app (and swore I'd never do it again)

 Microsoft influences still rare

-Even with the new flux of influences, explicitly recognizing a Microsoft influence was odd enough (even in 2014) to prompt me to Tweet this.
+Even with the new flux of influences, explicitly recognizing a Microsoft influence was odd enough (even in 2014) to prompt me to post this:

 This was from a ReactiveCocoa talk given during WWDC week in 2014.
 It was help at the GitHub offices in San Francisco.
 About 50 of us skipped the main event to check out the bleeding edge of iOS development.